nishatrhythm/CareerLink/README.md

 ### Key Features of the Platform

-**1. Student Posting System** – Students can post the specific topics they need help with, along with their available time and the fee they are willing to pay.
+1. **Student Posting System** – Students can post the specific topics they need help with, along with their available time and the fee they are willing to pay.
-**2. Tutor News Feed** – Teachers will have a personalized feed displaying student requests, enabling them to connect directly with students who match their expertise.
+2. **Tutor News Feed** – Teachers will have a personalized feed displaying student requests, enabling them to connect directly with students who match their expertise.
-**3. Integrated Chat System** – A direct messaging system allows students and teachers to communicate efficiently before finalizing a session.
+3. **Integrated Chat System** – A direct messaging system allows students and teachers to communicate efficiently before finalizing a session.
-**4. Built-in Meeting Platform** – Instead of relying on third-party tools like Zoom, our platform includes an in-house video conferencing feature for seamless virtual sessions.
+4. **Built-in Meeting Platform** – Instead of relying on third-party tools like Zoom, our platform includes an in-house video conferencing feature for seamless virtual sessions.
-**5. Teacher Profile & Rating System** – Teachers can create a **detailed profile showcasing their skills,** experience, and ratings from previous students, ensuring trust and credibility—similar to **freelancing platforms.**
+5. **Teacher Profile & Rating System** – Teachers can create a **detailed profile showcasing their skills,** experience, and ratings from previous students, ensuring trust and credibility—similar to **freelancing platforms.**

 ### Why This Platform is a Game Changer?